 Increases Flooding Risks

-The forestry works as the natural buffers to fight against floods by absorbing the rainfall.
-The removal of trees increases the chances of flooding because the rainwater flows into the streams and rivers.
-The timber logging of tree roots contributes to water runoff making the soil less permeable by causing deforestation.
-The topics might be the regions which are particularly vulnerable to flooding due to heavy rainfalls.
+The timber logging of tree roots contributes to water runoff, making the soil less permeable by causing deforestation.
+The topics might be the regions that are particularly vulnerable to flooding due to heavy rainfalls.

 Timber Harvesting and Climate Change

-Climate change is a challenging state for all of us.
+Climate change is a challenging issue for all of us.
 There is definitely a connection between logging and global climate change.
 It brings out negative impacts by increasing the amount of carbon dioxide in our surrounding atmosphere.

 Wood Harvesting and Conservation